younesghu/FlyBlogs/README.md

     <li>Complete Blog post management system: Create, Read, Update, and Delete (CRUD) blog posts.</li>
     <li>Secure user authentication and profile customization.</li>
     <li>Integrated Twitter sharing, allowing both instant and scheduled posts directly to Twitter.</li>
-    <li>Interactive commenting system and "like" feature for user engagement.</li>
+    <li>Interactive commenting system and "like" feature for user engagement, with notifications sent to blog owners when a like or comment is created.</li>
     <li>Responsive design ensuring optimal display on both desktop and mobile devices.</li>
     <li>Filter and browse blogs by title, category, and description for enhanced searchability.</li>
 </ul>